-This subsection of the ‘Names and origin’ section provides information on the name(s) of the organism that is the source of the protein sequence.
+This subsection of the ‘Names and taxonomy’ section provides information on the name(s) of the organism that is the source of the protein sequence.

 The organism designation consists of the Latin scientific name, usually composed of the genus and species names (the binomial system developed by Linnaeus), followed optionally by the English common name and a synonym.